Basic Programs & Services for People with Disabilities

 NeedyMeds.com - Web-based information resource for people who need assistance with paying the cost of healthcare.
 By going to http://www.needymeds.com/ you can find the following programs: patient assistance programs, disease-based assistance, help with paperwork and state programs.
 Select "First Time User" in the top menu on the homepage for help getting started.

-Medicare Prescription Drug Plan is be available to Medicare beneficiaries.
+Medicare Prescription Drug Plan - Available to Medicare beneficiaries.
 This new benefit was established by the Medicare Modernization Act (MMA), which was enacted in 2003.
 Information about this plan is available on the MNIP fact sheet, "Medicare New Prescription Drug Program" and at http://www.medicare.gov/

 Massachusetts residents with disabilities, and their families, may also be eligible for MassHealth, public health insurance that covers medical and dental care, and prescriptions.
 The primary factor for eligibility is income level; assets are not counted in most cases.
 800-841-2900, TTY: 800-497-4648.
 To apply for MassHealth, you should call the MassHealth Enrollment Center at 888-665-9993